Ekaterina65/common-lib/README.md

 ### Error Handling

--   **Connection Errors**: The script is wrapped in `try...except` blocks to catch RPC connection errors.
+-   **Connection Errors**: The script uses `try...except` blocks to catch RPC connection errors.
 If a connection fails, it will log the error and retry after a delay.
--   **Configuration Errors**: The script will fail on startup with a clear message if any required environment variables are missing.
+-   **Configuration Errors**: The script will fail to start with a clear message if any required environment variables are missing.
 -   **Event Processing Failures**: If the `EventHandler` fails to process an event (e.g., the simulated validation API call fails), it returns `False`.
-The main loop detects this, stops processing further events in the current batch, and does *not* update the `last_scanned_block`.
+The main loop detects this failure, stops processing further events in the current batch, and does not update `last_scanned_block`.
 This ensures that the entire block range containing the failed event will be retried in the next cycle.

 ## Usage